Gastroesophageal reflux disease: Epidemiology

-In Western populations, GERD affects approximately 10% to 20% of the population and 0.4% newly develop the condition.
+In Western populations, GERD affects approximately 10% to 20% of the population, and 0.4% newly develop the condition.
 For instance, an estimated 3.4 million to 6.8 million Canadians have GERD.
 The prevalence rate of GERD in developed nations is also tightly linked with age, with adults aged 60 to 70 being the most commonly affected.
 In the United States 20% of people have symptoms in a given week and 7% every day.
-No data supports sex predominance with regard to GERD.
+No data supports sex predominance concerning GERD.

 History

 An obsolete treatment is vagotomy ("highly selective vagotomy"), the surgical removal of vagus nerve branches that innervate the stomach lining.
 This treatment has been largely replaced by medication.
-Vagotomy by itself tended to worsen contraction of the pyloric sphincter of the stomach, and delayed stomach emptying.
+Vagotomy by itself tended to worsen the contraction of the pyloric sphincter of the stomach and delay stomach emptying.
 Historically, vagotomy was combined with pyloroplasty or gastroenterostomy to counter this problem.

 Research

-A number of endoscopic devices have been tested to treat chronic heartburn.
+Several endoscopic devices have been tested to treat chronic heartburn.